ory/hydra/docs/oauth2.md

 2. **Authorization Server (Hydra)** verifies the identity of the user and issues access tokens to the *client application*.
 3. **Client** is the *application* that wants to access the user's account.
 Before it may do so, it must be authorized by the user.
-4. **Identity Provider** contains a log in user interface and a database of all your users.
+4. **Identity Provider** contains a login user interface and a database of all your users.
 To integrate Hydra, you must modify the Identity Provider.
 It mus be able to generate consent tokens and ask for the user's consent.
 5. **User Agent** is usually the resource owner's browser.
 6. **Consent App** is an app (e.g. NodeJS) that is able to receive consent challenges and create consent tokens.